Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Ice cream can have creamy flavors, like vanilla, chocolate, cookie, etc. In addition, it can be fruity or sweet, like melon, banana, bubble gum, etc.

-Sherbet is made from fruit puree, sugar, and very low milk fat, 1-2%.
+Sherbet (sometimes also known as ‘sherbert’) is a frozen dessert made from fruit puree, sugar, and very low milk fat, 1-2%.
 It is a sorbet with added milk fat.
 Stabilizing elements can be added into sherbets, like vegetable gum, egg yolk, etc.; these stabilizing elements enhance the texture of the sherbet.

 Calories

-Ice cream contains 126mcg of vitamin A, keeping in mind that the daily requirement for males is 900mcg and females are 700mcg.
-For vitamin B2, the amount in ice cream is 0.24mg, with the daily requirement for males being 1.3mg and for females being 1.1mg.
+This is also the case for vitamin A and vitamin B2, which are present more in ice cream than sherbet but still are not significant enough when put in the context of daily need.
+Ice cream contains 126mcg of vitamin A, but the daily requirement for vitamin A for males is 900mcg, and for females is 700mcg.
+For vitamin B2, the amount in ice cream is 0.24mg, with the daily requirement of the vitamin being 1.3mg in males and 1.1mg in females.

 Vitamin Comparison